KarmaStu86/odin-recipes/README.md

 07/09/23
 The website has now had an index page created which links to various recipe pages.
 At this point recipes have been added for two different meals: lasagna and fajitas.

+12/09/23
+Added an additional recipe for Stir Fry and linked this to the index page.